-The modifications that have been made to the Group's STI and LTI structures for FY21 respectively:
+The modifications made to the Group's Short-Term Incentive (STI) and Long-Term Incentive (LTI) structures for FY21 are as follows:

-- For the STI, 100% of the STI award for all KMPs (other than COO) will be allocated to NPAT.
-With the potential need to change strategy and priorities quickly we believe this could be hindered by KMP being focussed on other short term strategic targets. - Given the critical competitive nature of our systems, the STI targets for the COO will include an allocation of 30% towards the progress of the Group's IT development programme with 70% allocated to NPAT.
-Importantly, NPAT remains as a gate opener (of 90%) for the payment of the IT related performance indicator. - With respect to the LTI, due to the current difficulty in forecasting longer term earnings results, a greater weighting of the KMPs LTI award will be allocated to TSR given the comparable nature of this target.
-Historically the split of the dollar value of an executives LTI award has been 65% EPS and 35% TSR.
-For at least FY21 this will change to 65% TSR and 35% EPS.
-The TSR target will continue to include a positive absolute TSR gateway for payment to occur. - With regard to fixed remuneration, it has been decided to make no increases to fixed remuneration, in line with the general market in these uncertain COVID-19 related times.
+- With the increased need to adapt strategies and priorities 100% of the STI award for all KMPs (other than COO) was allocated to NPAT rather than specific strategic outcomes.
+The STI targets for the COO included an allocation of 30% towards the progress of the Group's strategic IT development programme, and 70% allocated to NPAT.
+Importantly, NPAT remained as a gate opener (of 90%) for the payment of the IT-related performance indicator. - With respect to the LTI, due to the difficulty in forecasting longer term earnings results, a greater weighting of the KMPs LTI award was allocated to Total Shareholder Return (TSR) given the comparable nature of this target and strong alignment to shareholder wealth creation.
+Historically, the split of the dollar value of an executive's LTI award has been 65% EPS and 35% TSR.
+In FY21 this changed to 65% TSR and 35% EPS.
+The TSR target will continue to include a positive absolute TSR gateway for payment to occur. - In line with the general market, the uncertainty created by the COVID-19 pandemic meant the company did not make any increases to fixed remuneration for KMP in FY20/21.